lucia-auth/lucia/documentation/content/main/start-here/introduction.md

 - A core library to manage users and validate sessions
 - Database adapters that connect Lucia to your database or ORM of choice, like Prisma and Mongoose
-- Integration for popular frameworks like SvelteKit and Next.js
+- Support for popular frameworks like SvelteKit, Next.js, Express, and Astro
 - Packages to handle auth strategies like OAuth

 > (warn) One important thing to remember is **Lucia is a server side library**.
 Every API provided by the core Lucia library should only be used on the server.